JSpielz/EECS470_LAB1/README.md

 first.

 `make <my_program>.out` should be your main command for running
-programs: it creates the `<my_program>.out`, `<my_program>.wb`, and `<my_program>.ppln` output, writeback, and pipeline output files in the `output/` directory.
-The output file includes the status of memory and the CPI, the writeback file is the list of writes to registers done by the program, and the pipeline file is the state of each of the pipeline stages as the program is run.
+programs: it creates the `<my_program>.out`, `<my_program>.cpi`,
+`<my_program>.wb`, and `<my_program>.ppln` output, CPI, writeback, and pipeline output files in the `output/` directory.
+The output file includes the processor status and the final state of memory, the CPI file contains the total runtime and CPI calculation, the writeback file is the list of writes to registers done by the program, and the pipeline file is the state of each of the pipeline stages as the program is run.

 The following Makefile rules are available to run programs on the
 processor: